shivyucel/infection-delay-project/README.md

 ## Data
 **Stored here: https://www.dropbox.com/sh/04dkaz5rlhmvueu/AADr_cMxxmqBp-GJq4Mb0_Axa?dl=0**

-The raw data folder contains the census and commuting data, along with the relevant shapefiles and labels.
+The raw data folder contains the census and commuting data, along with their relevant shapefiles and labels.
+It also contains the shapefiles for the 2599 hexagons used in this analysis.

 The prelim_data folder contains the h3_IDs table, used to numerically identify hexagons (more info included in info file in folder).
 It also includes the commuting data, already preprocessed using code in the Effective Distance/SIR Model folder to filter out regions which do not have suitable data.